 Sponsored by the Arts, Entertainment, Media, and Entrepreneurship Affinity & Evergreen Museum & Library

 Join Lori Beth Finkelstein, Ph.D., Philip Franklin Wagley Director and Curator, Evergreen Museum & Library, and Interim Director, Homewood Museum, as she takes us "behind the scenes" of the Evergreen Museum & Library to explore aspects of the museum not typically seen on museum tours.
-This program will be presented on Zoom.
-A link will be shared with all registrants in advance of the program.

 If you are interested in becoming a member and experiencing an intimate connection with art and history, please visit our Membership page.
 Membership dues provide essential support for educational programs, exhibitions, preservation, and collections conservation.
 Join and enjoy an insider's experience while ensuring the stability and growth of Homewood and Evergreen.
 If you have any questions, please email email@example.com.
 You do not need to be a member to attend this program.